 Applying for naturalization while you're in college, and don't have a steady address, and perhaps spend summers in a different location, can be a bit tricky.
 It involves both legal and practical issues, as described in this article.

-Legally speaking, you can use either your college address or your parents' address as your residence -- that is, the first address that you list in Part 4, Question 1 of the N-400.
+Legally speaking, you can use either your college address or your parents' address as your residence—that is, the first address that you list in Part 5, Question 1.A of the N-400.
 This comes from the Code of Federal Regulations, at 8 C.F.R. § 316.5(b)(2).

-If you would prefer to use your parents' address, make sure you can show that you are financially dependent on your parents at the time you submit the N-400 naturalization application to U.S. Citizenship and Immigration Services (USCIS) and that you continue to be so until you are approved (or denied) for U.S. citizenship.
+If you would prefer to use your parents' address as your residence, make sure you can show that you are financially dependent on your parents at the time you submit the N-400 naturalization application to U.S. Citizenship and Immigration Services (USCIS) and that you continue to be so until you are approved (or denied) for U.S. citizenship.

-Practically speaking, you will also need to make sure that, whichever address you choose, you will be able to receive notifications from there for the next several months, so that you will hear about your biometrics (fingerprinting) appointment and your interview appointment, either or both of which could be scheduled for several months after you submit the application.
+One of the biggest issues if you're a college student applying to naturalize is making sure that you will receive notifications from USCIS for the next several months, so that you will hear about your biometrics (fingerprinting) appointment and your interview appointment.
+Either or both of these could be scheduled several months after you submit the application.
 Fortunately, Part 5 Question 1.B allows you to enter a mailing address that's separate from your residence address.
 That should be where you put your most stable address.

 By the way, we're assuming that you are already 18 years old, which is another requirement for naturalization.